Strathcona Park Wilderness Centre at Paradise Meadows

 Fund-raising continued and with the support of our local M.P.
 John Duncan, a successful proposal was made to the Western Diversification Fund (Federal).
 Another proposal went to the National Trails Coalition (NTC).
 The latter came on board, with the help of BC Parks, who included the building in their new Paradise Meadows (‘barrier free’) loop trail (extension) proposal.
 This now enabled our ‘funding committee’ to justify asking CST for further matching funds to completely finish the upper floor.
 Better still, it allowed for finishing the basement portion, including the special ramp for wheel-chair access, in fact literally connecting the building to the trail!
 These extra funds even allowed for the luxury of an inside toilet and hot and cold water!

-SWI are now proud to say the building (both floors) is now fully completed and ready for Strathcona Park’s 100th birthday! …a perfect gift for BC’s first provincial park.
+SWI are proud to say the building (both floors) was fully completed and ready for Strathcona Park’s 100th birthday in 2011! …a perfect gift for BC’s first provincial park.